catherinepope/papermod/content/workshops/resources/strengthening-your-narrative-cv-language.md

 ---
-date: "2025-11-07T16:25:15Z"
+date: "2025-12-03T14:15:15Z"
-draft: true
+draft: false
 title: "Strengthening Your Narrative CV Language"
-tags: ["PhD", "Academic", "Careers"]
+tags: ["PhD", "Academic", "Careers", "Narrative CVs"]
 description: "5 essential language principles for narrative CVs.
 Learn how to use active voice, strong verbs, and precise language to maximise impact within word limits."
 keywords: ["narrative CV writing", "academic writing tips", "CV language", "active voice CV", "narrative CV editing", "strong verbs academic", "precise writing", "CV word choice", "narrative CV improvement", "academic CV writing"]
 ShowToc: true
 # OpenToc: true
 hideMeta: true
+showBreadcrumbs: true
 ---

 Unlike a traditional CV where you list achievements with bullet points, a narrative CV requires you to write in paragraphs.
 This means the quality of your writing is crucial.
 With strict word limits (typically 1,000-2,000 words for the entire CV), every single word must earn its place.
 Poor word choices, vague language, or passive constructions waste precious space and weaken your impact.

-You've learned the [OCAR structure](../using-the-ocar-structure-for-academic-writing/), [gathered your examples across the four modules](./what-should-you-include-in-a-narrative-cv/), and understood [how to build narratives at multiple levels](../using-the-ocar-structure-for-narrative-cvs/).
+You've learned the [OCAR structure](../using-the-ocar-structure-for-academic-writing/), [gathered your examples across the four modules](../what-should-you-include-in-a-narrative-cv/), and understood [how to build narratives at multiple levels](../using-the-ocar-structure-for-narrative-cvs/).
 Now it's time to refine the language to make your narratives powerful and clear.
 Here are 5 stages for you to work through.

 ## 1. Use the active voice